gormet/budget-app/AI_CONTEXT.md

 - Creator: `created_by` → `profiles.id`
 - Soft delete: `deleted_at` (nullable)
 - Fields: id, month_id, date, expense_name (required), note (text), created_by, created_at, updated_at, deleted_at
+- **Total amount** ⭐ NEW: `total_amount` (NUMERIC, required, ≥0, indexed)
+- Automatically calculated from sum of expense items, displayed on forms and history

 #### 8. expense_items
 - Parent: `expense_id` → `expenses.id`